We are closed for the 2025 season.

 Dahlia tubers begin shipping in early April, weather permitting.
 If you’d like yours shipped earlier than that we offer early shipping.
 Please add the “early shipping package” to your order so we know you want it shipped early and with a 96-hr heat pack & extra insulation.
 This is an extra $10 and you are agreeing to the risks involved with shipping live tubers in the cold months.

-Local friends, we will offer on farm pick up again this year on March 15th from 10am-2pm at Dill & Dahlia.
+Local friends, we will offer on farm pick up again in 2026 at Dill & Dahlia.

 Looking for information on growing dahlias?